 • How about knowing when or if it is permissible to use quotation marks outside of dialogue?

-• Do you know about the Find function on your word program to check for over used words, such as was and very.
+• Do you know about the Find function on your word program to check for overused words, such as was and very?

-• What about ellipsis dots, or the over use of adjectives and adverbs – got a grasp on them?
+• What about ellipsis dots, or the overuse of adjectives and adverbs?
+Got a grasp on them?

 This is just the tip of the iceberg.
-Isn’t it understandable why it’s important to take that extra step, and yes, expense, to have your manuscript edited.
+Isn’t it understandable why it’s important to take that extra step, and yes, expense, to have your manuscript edited?
 If you’re undecided, ask the professional writers you know if they recommend it.
 You can also ask if they could recommend a qualified and affordable editor.

 The powers that be, editors, agents, reviewers, and publishers, all know the difference between a professionally edited manuscript and one that is not.
 Every house needs a solid foundation, right?
-Getting your manuscript professional edited is the same thing – it will provide a solid foundation.
+Getting your manuscript professional edited is the same thing; it will provide a solid foundation.
 The number of authors seeking publishers and/or agents is staggering.
 Yet, the number of publishers and agents is limited.
 Give your manuscript every advantage possible.
 One of those advantages is having it professionally edited.
 It can be the deciding factor in whether your manuscript makes it to the editor’s ‘to read’ pile or the trash pile.

-Character Sheets – Adding Dimension to Your Protagonist
+Character Sheets: Adding Dimension to Your Characters

 Theme and Your Story